WebexCC-SA/LAB-11175/docs/Excercise6.md

 - Confirm that flow authoring and configuration tools (e.g., `wxcc-list-flows`, `wxcc-get-flow`, `wxcc-save-flow-draft`) are active.

-- Repeat this review for the **Contact Center Operation MCP Server** to confirm its active status.
+- Repeat this review for the **WebexCC Operations** to confirm its active status.

-- Review the list of enabled tools permitted for AI client execution and confirm that reporting and telemetry tools (e.g., `wxcc-operations-describe-org`, `wxcc-operations-list-config`, `wxcc-operations-generate-report`) are active.
+- Review the list of enabled tools permitted for AI client execution and confirm that reporting and telemetry tools (e.g., `describe org`, `list settings for various parameters`, `report parameters`) are active.

 - Click **Review** on any tool name to inspect its description, input parameters, and authorized schema definitions.